Muhammad Sa'id Ali Hasan

-Muhammad Sa'id Ali Hasan al-Umda, also known as Gharib al-Taezi, was self-implicated on videotape as a possible terrorist in 2002, and was wanted by the United States Department of Justice's FBI, which was seeking information about his identity and whereabouts.
-He was once a bodyguard for Osama Bin Laden and was a field commander for al-Qaeda in the Arabian Peninsula.
+Muhammad Sa'id Ali Hasan al-Umda (died 22 April 2012), also known as Gharib al-Taezi, was self-implicated on videotape as a possible terrorist in 2002, and was wanted by the United States Department of Justice's FBI, which was seeking information about his identity and whereabouts.
+He was once a bodyguard for Osama bin Laden and was a field commander for al-Qaeda in the Arabian Peninsula.
 In January 2002, he was discovered as one of five men who had been videotaped pledging martyrdom, and who were then consequently placed on the original version, upon inception, of the FBI's third major wanted list, which is now known as the FBI Seeking Information - War on Terrorism list.
 He was later removed by the FBI from the list after being detained by the Saudi government and then transferred to Yemen.
 He was convicted in 2005 of involvement in the 2002 attack on the MV Limburg oil tanker.
 In February 2006, he escaped from a Sana'a prison along with 22 other militants.